hadley/adv-r/Functional-programming.md

 * Our code works regardless of the number of columns in the data frame, and there is no way to miss a column because of a copy and paste error.

-Again, the key idea here is composition.
-We take two simple functions, one which does something to each column, and one which replaces -99 with NA, and combine them to replace -99 with NA in every column.
-One of ideas of functional programming is to write simple functions than can be understood in isolation and then compose them together to solve complex problems.
+The key idea here is composition.
+We take two simple functions, one which does something to each column, and one which replaces -99 with NA, and compose them to replace -99 with NA in every column.
+An important technique for effective FP is writing simple functions than can be understood in isolation and then composed together to solve complex problems.

 What if different columns use different indicators for missing values?
-You might be tempted to copy-and-paste:
+You again might be tempted to copy-and-paste:

 ```R
 fix_missing_99 <- function(x) {